GhostWomen07/dailyUpdate/Plan.md

 # Define a clear Goal
-- I will complete React with Typescript course and Study Data structure
+- I will complete React with Typescript course and Study Data structure - right now only focus on react with typescript

 # Are you commited to this?
 - With this course I will learnt react and typescript and become a best react developer who will do anything in react programming world.